Trump signs law to fund deportations and strengthen the border: What does it entail?

-Trump signed the Secure America Act, a $70 billion package to fund ICE and Border Patrol until 2029.
+Trump signed the Secure America Act, a $70 billion package to fund ICE and the Border Patrol until 2029.

 Donald Trump (Reference image)Photo © X/The White House

-The president Donald Trump signed in the Oval Office the Secure America Act, a package of approximately 70 billion dollars to fully fund the Department of Homeland Security (DHS), particularly the Immigration and Customs Enforcement (ICE) and the Border Patrol, until the end of his term in 2029.
+The president Donald Trump signed the Secure America Act in the Oval Office, a package of approximately 70 billion dollars to fully fund the Department of Homeland Security (DHS), particularly the Immigration and Customs Enforcement (ICE) and the Border Patrol, until the end of his term in 2029.

-"This morning, I am pleased to sign the Secure America Act to immediately and fully fund the Department of Homeland Security through the end of my term," Trump stated during the ceremony, surrounded by Republican officials and lawmakers.
+"This morning, I am pleased to sign the Secure America Act to immediately and fully fund the Department of Homeland Security through the end of my term," Trump stated during the ceremony, surrounded by officials and Republican lawmakers.

 Distribution of funds

-Trump specified the scope of the measure: "The Secure America Act allocates $38 billion to ICE and $26 billion to the Border Patrol to ensure that these agencies have the necessary resources to protect our borders and remove criminal foreigners from the country," according to the official White House account.
+Trump specified the extent of the measure: "The Secure America Act allocates $38 billion to ICE and $26 billion to the Border Patrol to ensure that these agencies have the necessary resources to protect our borders and remove criminal foreigners from the country," according to the official White House account.

 A rocky legislative path

-The approval comes after months of standoff.
+The approval brings an end to months of stagnation.

 On February 14, the DHS entered a partial shutdown as its funding expired, marking the longest shutdown in the agency's history: 75 days.